Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Introduction

-To reduce the latency of BP decoding, an intuitive approach is to explore preprocessing methods (prior to BP-OSD decoding) that can provide information to the BP decoder, thereby helping it break ties and converge to solutions more quickly.
-For the surface code, such preprocessing methods have already been proposed, for example, Promatch~\cite{alavisamani2024promatchextendingreachrealtime}, which sparsifies the syndrome before passing it to the decoder.
-However, to the best of our knowledge, there are no equivalents for QLDPC codes.
-Compared to the surface code, designing an effective preprocessing strategy for QLDPC codes faces several challenges, including more complex decoding procedures and compatibility issues with BP-OSD.

-To address these challenges, we propose a lightweight preprocessing decoder for QLDPC codes in Section~\ref{preprocessing_decoder}.
-The workflow of the decoder is shown in Figure~\ref{fig:workflow}.
-The preprocessing decoder takes the raw syndrome extracted from the syndrome extraction circuit as input.

-We then analyze raw syndrome to identify likely error events based on local patterns, record these events, and use them to update the BP-OSD's channel probability vector.
-The updated channel probability vector, together with the original raw syndrome from the circuit, is then passed into BP-OSD for decoding.
-This modification makes BP converge faster in some cases, thereby reducing the total decoding time while preserving error-correction accuracy as much as possible.
-In Section~\ref{preprocessing_decoder}, we present the algorithm implementation under the bivariate bicycle (BB) code~\cite{bbcode}.
-However, the preprocessing decoder can also be applied to general QLDPC codes, including hypergraph product (HGP) codes~\cite{Kovalev_2012,Tillich_2014} and other promising ones that invoke hypergraph matching.
+In Section~\ref{QPrelude}, we propose a lightweight local syndrome-based preprocessing algorithm for QLDPC codes.
+This preprocessing step provides informative guidance to accelerate subsequent BP-based decoders (e.g., BP-OSD, BP-LSD, and Relay-BP).
+We present both the software workflow and an FPGA-based hardware architecture for efficient implementation.
+To the best of our knowledge, the proposed method can accelerate a wide range of BP-based decoders.
+The workflow of the proposed decoder is shown in Figure ~\ref{fig:workflow}. \circnum{1} Preprocessing takes the raw syndrome extracted from the QLDPC syndrome measurement circuit as input. \circnum{2} The preprocessing module analyzes the raw syndrome to detect local error events based on predefined local patterns.
+These detected events are recorded and used to update the channel probability vector. \circnum{3} The updated channel probability vector, together with the original raw syndrome, is then passed to BP-based decoders to perform final decoding.

-In Section~\ref{Evaluation}, we instantiate our preprocessing decoder for the BB code~\cite{bbcode} and evaluate both decoding accuracy and decoding time reduction through numerical experiments.
-The results show that at low physical error rates, the preprocessing decoder provides substantial acceleration; for example, for the $[[144,12,12]]$ code at a physical error rate of $0.05\%$, it reduces BP iterations and total decoding time by more than 80\%, while maintaining the original logical error rate of BP-OSD.
+In Section~\ref{Evaluation}, we demonstrate the broad applicability of preprocessing decoder across different platforms, noise models, and representative BP-based decoders.
+The results show that, at low physical error rates, our method provides substantial acceleration.
+For example, for the bivariate bicycle code $[[144,12,12]]$ at a physical error rate of 0.05\%, it reduces the total decoding time by 90\% when combined with BP-OSD.
+For relay-BP, it reduces the decoding time by more than 70\%, while maintaining the original logical error rate under the uniform circuit-level noise model.

-Given the above design motivation and workflow, the key contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a local syndrome-based decoder tailored for QLDPC codes under a circuit-level noise model. \item We design the full preprocessing decoding pipeline, which is compatible with standard BP-OSD decoders. \item We implement our method in simulation using BB code as a test case. \item We evaluate the performance of preprocessing decoder and compare it against the BP-OSD baseline. \end{itemize}